How to Build an Online Document Scanner with Python Django and Dynamic Web TWAIN

 ]

-Next, we go to the project’s urls.py file, which is located in {project_folder}/{project_name}.
-We include the newly defined rules.
+Then, we navigate to the project’s urls.py file located in {project_folder}/{project_name} and include the newly defined URL rules:

 from django.contrib import admin